stefanlattner/tictactoe/README.md

-# Fully Differentiable "Tik Tak Toe" aka "Noughts and Crosses", "Connect Four", ...
+# Fully Differentiable "Tic-Tac-Toe" aka "Noughts and Crosses", "Connect Four", ...

 This experiment shows that learning to play a game through self-play can be achieved through end-to-end optimization without classical reinforcement